Jaydah577/WHSTechNotes/journal.md

 # December 2, 2024
 Self- driving cars have sensors  and cameras to see surroundings.These kinds of cars can potentially help reduce accidents.
 These cars are exciting by giving people a way to get around without having to do anything.
 Thses cars can carry me and a injured animal I could find on the road.If there is a wreck and the car is driving itself , who should the blame go to ?
 # December 9, 2024
 what brainrot means to is negative work in a person's head.
 I think social media has both negative and positive affects on people because the posistive side is that it gives people information that can help in the real world.
-The negative part is it take away people's focus.Yes , limits can be given
+The negative part is it take away people's focus.Yes , limits can be given.
+# December 16, 2024
+I definitely looking forward to winter break.